spiritinlife/spiritinlife.github.io/_posts/2014-06-13-Social-buttons-die.markdown

 2)Press ctrl + shift + i (which opens developers tools)

-3)You will see a console ,at the bottoms you can type your stuff (non-developers type  : alert("Hello there!") ,and press enter  )
+3)You will see a console ,at the bottom where  you can type your stuff (non-developers type  : alert("Hello there!") ,and press enter -> if you see a box appearing you are at the right spot , close the box and continue with step 4 )

 4)There you will have to type copy-paste these :